mnvtrvd/bash-manager/README.md

 There isn't much to do in order to get this up and running.

-First, place this directory in your `HOME` directory.

-Second, make sure the following line of code in bash.py (line 8) matches the name of your bash profile:
-`BASH_PROFILE = ".zsh_aliases"`.
-If not, replace this with the name of your bash profile.
+Simply run `python setup.py` and enter the name of your bash profile.
+(Special thanks to Joe Michelini for helping create the setup.py)

-Lastly, I recommend adding some (or all) of these aliases to you bash profile to make it easier to edit your bash profile from anywhere.
+Also, I recommend adding some (or all) of these aliases to you bash profile to make it easier to edit your bash profile from anywhere.

 Run to automatically add them all: